 Shorey suggests students explore opportunities, including co-op placements with employers or attending one of the region’s post-secondary institutions.

 “If you’re a student, Invest Ottawa can help you to identify potential employers who are looking for new graduates such as yourself.”
-Invest Ottawa posts job opportunities, hosts career fairs, events, and forums as well, including the recent, “Discover Your Tech Personality” workshop in connection with RBC Future Launch, which helps young Canadians prepare for a changing job market.
+Invest Ottawa posts job opportunities, hosts career fairs, events, and forums as well, including the recent, “Discover Your Tech Personality” workshop in partnership with RBC Future Launch, the financial institution’s 10 year, $500 million commitment to helping young Canadians prepare for a changing job market.

 If you’re an entrepreneur, Shorey suggests costing out how much you might save by starting or moving your business to Ottawa.
 In addition to access to talent, many of whom are bilingual, Ottawa provides low cost of living, and was ranked as the top business-friendly city in the Western Hemisphere by the Financial Times.